lpcp-contest/lpcp-contest-2020/problem-3/README.md

 ## Constraints

 * `S` between 6 and 35
-* at most 300 hints
+* at most 300 cells with clues

 ## Example